13-year-old boy bitten by possible shark off Fire Island, authorities investigating

 A National Parks Service official told ABC News that the designation of a shark attack must come from the New York State Department of Environmental Conservation.

+"When I first got bit, I couldn't feel it, so it didn't hurt that bad."

+It was only after lifeguards began pouring water on the wound and wrapping it in gauze that she began to wince.

-Beaches within the Town of Islip and all Fire Island National Seashore beaches are closed for the day in the wake of the attack.
+Beaches within the Town of Islip and all Fire Island National Seashore beaches are closed for at least the day in the wake of the attack.

 Further west and a few hours after the two attacks, bathers were evacuated from the waters off Robert Moses State Park and Jones Beach after a lifeguard spotted a shark.

-State police are sending a drone and a helicopter into the air to search the waters for sharks, according to state park officials.
+State police sent a drone into the air to search the waters for sharks, according to George Gorman, Long Island deputy regional director of the state Office of Parks, Recreation and Historic Preservation.

+Bathers were allowed to return to the water after the lifeguard sighting was confirmed to be a sandbar shark.
+Sandbar sharks are considered to be a relatively benign type of shark, which feed on fish, crabs and stingrays -- and are not known for attacking humans.

+Carpenter, the Islip town supervisor, said a midsummer reminder was in order for south shore beachgoers.

+He said it was unlikely that it was a great white shark, because such a shark would likely have caused far more grievous injuries, and the victims may not have been able to walk around afterwards.

+He said, however, that he would need to look at a better picture of the tooth to be able to make any definite assessments.

-The attacks come just days before the July 22 start of Discovery Channel's annual "Shark Week" programming, now in its 30th year.
+The attacks come just days before the July 22 start of Discovery Channel's annual "Shark Week" programming marathon, now in its 30th year.

 13-year-old boy bitten by possible shark off Fire Island, authorities investigating